proto-deus/Auto-Summarizer/README.md

 - **Flexible configuration**: Use CLI arguments, config.json, or both
 - **Customizable summaries**: Set target word count, max tokens, and temperature
 - **Markdown output**: Results formatted as titles with summaries in Markdown
+- **Add Tags**: Add tags to the summaries either maunally or automaticaaly by the model.

 ## Installation